omenyayl/hqbot/README.md

 # hqbot
-A simple-ish bot for our favorite game (Android only!)
+A simple-ish bot for our favorite online trivia game (Android only!)

 # Installation
 You're going to need the following: